pythonlover02/Proton-Sarek/README.md

 No Issues So far
 ![Screenshot_20240831_161216](https://github.com/user-attachments/assets/c86f8e09-4e35-4bfd-af12-ff2531e52ab8)

+## Building:

+Heres the neat part, you dont :), now out of jokes, i manually assemble the next release based on the already compiled Proton or Proton GE version.

+Why do I assemble it this way?
+Because I find it easier.
+I know that easier doesn't mean it's the right approach, but I try to do my best.
+Also, if we keep out the overwrite of the DXVK version, the only changes are in the wine.inf file, which contains the Proton/Wine prefix configuration.
+Features like using OpenGL 4.6 with WineD3D with command stream and command serialization were achieved there.

+I’m not a great coder like most of the people out there on the Linux community; I just want to share the builds I've modified for my friends (both of them have GT 710s).
+So yeah, I am an amateur trying his best.

+So How i replicate the releases here?

+Simple just follow this steps:

+1. Download the DXVK version that you want to use

+2. Download the wine.inf file of the GitHub (If you want to use my patches and custom prefix)

+3. Copy the contents of the DXVK/x32/ to ProtonBuild/files/lib/wine/dxvk/

+4. Copy the contents of the DXVK/x64/ to ProtonBuild/files/lib64/wine/dxvk/

+5. Copy the wine.inf file to ProtonBuild/files/share/wine/

+6. You should change the name of the build, the one that Steam will show under the compatibility section.
+To do this go to ProtonBuild/ and open the compatibilitytool.vdf and change the internal name of the tool and the display_name

+7. Enjoy :P

 ## Credits:
 This project also uses many 3rd party code and patches, i just do little patches so everything works well with an older DXVK, go support them, they are the ones that do the heavy work